 It’s generally no more than a loss of confidence that takes time to rebuild.
 And sometime a push helps.

 My sister got into cycling earlier this year and has been making really good progress, regularly getting out for 30 miles and more.
 A few weeks ago she hit the deck hard after a saddle bolt sheared and she lost her balance.
-She spent a few days in hospital with head and facial injuries and and assortment of scrapes bruises and other fractures – I thought some big-brother encouragement would help, even in middle agePicture of Paul and his sister, so I slung the bike on my new Saris Bones car rack and headed down to Wiltshire.
+She spent a few days in hospital with head and facial injuries and and assortment of scrapes bruises and other fractures – I thought some big-brother encouragement would help, even in middle age, so I slung the bike on my new Saris Bones car rack and headed down to Wiltshire.

 We started out in the pretty little village of Whiteparish on the edge of the New Forest National Park.
 A short stint on a very wet A27 through the village’s attractive mismatch of ivy-covered cottages and down a lane to cross the A36 into the Forest.
 Narrow, twisting lanes with high hedgerows, high banks and tall trees – the kind where a deer is likely to pop out at any point – took us to up to Redlynch.
 Wet lanes covered in grit and gravel washed out by the rain didn’t make ideal conditions for someone on their first ride after a crash, but she looked confident and I was probably more worried for her than she was.